BiceSchembri/express-API/README.md

 ## Installation

-Open your terminal and clone the repository:
+Open your terminal and clone the repository using an SSH key:

-`git clone` followed by the name of the repo (use the SSH keys)
+`git clone git@github.com:BiceSchembri/express-API-tattoo.git`

 Navigate to the newly cloned project folder:

-`cd ...`
+`cd express-API-tattoo`

-Install the necessary dependencies in the root of your project by running:
+Install the necessary dependencies in the root of your project:

-`npm init -y` to use the default setup, OR

-`npm init` and then answer the questions to initialize the **package.json** file.
+`npm install`.

 ---